Leifhaa/PGR301-2020-konte-oppgave2/README.md

  Console will output a file starting with `openssl aes-256-cbc ...`.
  - Copy this line to clipboard.
  - Edit `.travis.yml` and go to the "before_install" step.
 You will find a similar line as you just copied.
  - Replace this with the one you copied in the clipboard.
-The changes would look like this:
+The changes would look something like this:
 ```diff
 before_install:
   #Travis will decrypt our key file and use it